laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 because at low health values, the next player that does damage first will win the game, and the current attacker is favored in doing the next damage.

+We also see that the attacker is favored more as they transition into minor advantage -> switch -> step in.
+This makes sense since it's presumably designed that way in the game, but it's also possible that it is a natural result of the modeling since the attacker would presumably only choose to go into certain stances if it were better than the current situation.

 ## Closing up

-There's quite a bit of questions that I'm still curious about, such as the amount of turns the game is expected to last in this model.
+There's still quite a bit of questions that I'm curious about, such as the amount of turns the game is expected to last in this model.
 My guess is that many of the games actually end up taking up many turns or even ending up in timeouts since it seems that the prevalent strategies are pretty safe and it's rare for a player to get a combo.
 But that would take some more coding to take in the data to do some calculations which I didn't want to do just yet.
+Maybe I'll get around to it in another post on this topic!

-If you're interested in those question (or any other question on your mind!), feel free to [take the code](https://github.com/laganojunior/lalaheadpats_code/tree/master/josie_mixup) and play around with it yourself and share your results!
+If you're interested in that question (or any other question on your mind!), feel free to [take the code](https://github.com/laganojunior/lalaheadpats_code/tree/master/josie_mixup) and play around with it yourself and share your results.

 If you have any questions, comments, or just want to say hi, feel free to email me at me@lalaheadpats.com.
 One day, I'll get a commenting system up....